cryobiochem/task-manager-api/README.md

 If you write tests first, you write code that fits your requirements.
 It also means every line of your app exists because a test demanded it.

+## Pytest + Pre-commits bomb
+Pre-commit intercepts the commit, runs ruff, then runs pytest with coverage.
+If all 6 tests pass and coverage is above 80%, the commit goes through.
+If anything fails, you see exactly what broke and the commit is blocked.
+This is the whole point: you can never accidentally commit broken code.
+The toolchain enforces correctness at the moment it matters most.

 ## To Recreate Virtual Environment with

 ```bash